Victorallegret/front-component/README.md

 > **INFOS** You can update the default structure project, but you may need to update the gulfile.js too.

-The project use the [Atomic Design Methodology](http://bradfrost.com/blog/post/atomic-web-design/)
+The project is based on the [Atomic Design Methodology](http://bradfrost.com/blog/post/atomic-web-design/).
 <br/>

 The development structure is divided into 2 folders :